OskarPetto/zk-choreographies/README.md

 ```
 go test  ./... -v
 ```
+The measurenents in the paper for proving time were obtained by running the prover tests.

-To recreate proving keys and the verifier smart contracts you have to delete the contents of the `files/public` folder within the execution-service and restart the application.
+To recreate proving keys and the verifier smart contracts you have to delete the contents of the `files/public` folder within the execution-service and restart the application or the tests.

 ## Bpmn-Service